 “Our parents are the reason we’re in such good shape and good students,” Brooke said.
 “It starts with them.”

-• UCLA defensive lineman Eddie Vanderdoes of Placer High was named to the Sporting News Freshman All-America team.
+Around the regions• UCLA defensive lineman Eddie Vanderdoes of Placer High was named to the Sporting News Freshman All-America team.

 • San Jose State wide receiver Tyler Winston of Antelope was named the Western Athletic Conference Freshman of the Year.

 • Freshly inducted into the National Football Foundation College Hall of Fame, Tedy Bruschi of Roseville said of a college pay-for-play idea: “I think it’s ridiculous.
 College athletes shouldn’t get a penny.”

 • Record-setting Folsom receiver Troy Knox would not be the first in his family to play in college.
 His great-grandfather, Deward Tornell, was an All-America lineman for San Jose State, where one of his coaches was Pop Warner, and he later played with Sammy Baugh with the Washington Redskins.

 • In his introductory news conference as Washington Huskies football coach, Chris Petersen thanked his UC Davis mentors, Jim Sochor and Bob Biggs, saying they talked him into a coaching career.

 • Jeremy Ross has found new life in the NFL.
 After getting cut by the Packers before Week 4, the Laguna Creek High graduate was signed by the Detroit Lions and returned a punt and a kickoff for scores against Philadelphia in the snow last week.
 Ross scored his first NFL touchdown on Thanksgiving, against Green Bay.